hammerheim-game/hammerheim-rules/5-warbands.md

 services are high in demand.
 Profile M WS BS S T W I A Ld
 5 4 4 3 3 1 6 1 8
-Weapons/Armour: The Sorceress may be armed with weapons and armour chosen from the Dark Elf Equipment list but they may not cast spells if wearing armour.
+Weapons/Armor: The Sorceress may be armed with weapons and armor chosen from the Dark Elf Equipment list but they may not cast spells if wearing armor.
 Skills: The Sorceress may choose from Academic & Speed when he gains a new skill.
 In addition, the Sorceress may choose from the Dark Elf Special Skill list.